INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 	1. **segmented virus(es)** in the sample (each reference segment has different accession numbers, so they are listed in different rows).
 In this case, if segmented and non-segmented viruses are expected to be present in the sample, it might worth checking the Raw Classification table and requesting extra mapping (as the top hits listed in the Main report might have not included the non-segmented virus due to the over listing of the segmented ones).
 	2. **several reference genomes (strains/variants) of the same virus** in the available Viral reference databases.
 In this case, **the virus present in the sample is likely more closely related to the reference genome (accession number) yielding the best mapping metrics**.

-- **MMULTIPLE HITS FOR CLOSELY RELATED TAXID**?
+- **MULTIPLE HITS FOR CLOSELY RELATED TAXID**?
 This is likely due to the cross-mapping of reads across several reference genomes with considerable nucleotide homology, such as viruses belonging to the same family.
 In this case, **the virus present in the sample is likely more closely related to the reference virus (TAXID) yielding the best mapping metrics**.
 INSaFLU team is working to facilitate grouping hits by virus genetic relatedness…

 # What should you do if **your expected virus is not listed in the Main report**?